info@trapca.org / admissions@trapca.org +255 737 063 640

 • Basic Functions of ECAs

-• History and rational of ECAs
+• History and Rationale of ECAs

-• Economic objectives of ECAs
+• Economic Objectives of ECAs

-• The role of Government in ECAs
+• The Role of Government in ECAs

 • Mechanics of ECAs operations